 -

-Software/tools for booking and client management
+Software for bookings and client files.

 -